jgarnierGit/mp3-player/audio-analyzer/README.md

 # Audio-analyzer crate

-Spectrum analysis logic, for now focused on BPM computation Provide a visual debug tool chainable to audio player
+Spectrum analysis logic, for now focused on BPM computation.

+Provide a visual debug tool chainable to audio player

 # How to use